 The COVID-19 pandemic has forced a need for compliance teams to access their projects and determine what processes they need to implement to minimize their organization’s risks while still meeting their commitments to their stakeholders.
 The bank’s compliance officers need to assess the strength and adaptability of their current operating models and consider how they will likely be impacted by COVID-19.

-One extremely critical issue facing retail banks is the shift to remote working for many bank employees.
+One extremely critical issue facing commercial banks is the shift to remote working for many bank employees.
 This introduces a great risk to retail banks that needs to be addressed by compliance teams to ensure that critical data is kept safe.

 Adding to the urgency of this situation is that banks are under pressure to make up for lost revenue because of COVID-19 while preserving their high standards concerning anti-money laundering (AML) and market conduct practices.

 The European Banking Authority(EBA) advises ensuring “business continuity, adequate ICT capacity, and security risk management.”
 EBA underlines the need for digital operational resilience.
 In light of COVID, the updated Guidelines on ICT and security risk management (November 2019) will help focus on priority areas, also concerning compliance.